 — The SNP (@theSNP) January 30, 2020

-Labour is now fully signed up to a damaging, costly Brexit
+Labour is now a fully signed-up Brexit party

-While families are already struggling with rising energy bills, rising food prices and Tory welfare cuts, Brexit – now fully supported by Labour – only makes the cost of living crisis worse.
+As families are already struggling with rising energy bills, rising food prices and squeezed wages, Brexit only worsens the current cost of living crisis.

 The SNP, not Labour, is the party that delivers progress

-Rather than just talking about it, the SNP is delivering progress through ambitious policies in government – and we place no limit on our ambitions for Scotland.
+Rather than just talking about it, the SNP is delivering progress through ambitious actions in government – and we place no limit on our ambitions for Scotland.

-Here are just some things we’ve already delivered:
+Here are just some things we’ve delivered, with limited powers under devolution:

 - Free prescriptions